KSP-KOS/KOS/doc/source/general/telnet.rst

    the SUPPRESS GO AHEAD negotiation
    `described by RFC858 <http://www.networksorcery.com/enp/rfc/rfc858.txt>`_.
 These are
-   used in the following way:  Your client must NOT ECHo (letting the server do it), and your client must suppres go-ahead messages (allowing real-time back-and-forth).
+   used in the following way:  Your client must NOT ECHo (letting the server do it), and your client must suppress go-ahead messages (allowing real-time back-and-forth).
 2. It must implement the underlying DO/DONT and WILL/WONT, and SB/SE infrastructure of
    the main `telnet RFC854 <http://www.networksorcery.com/enp/rfc/rfc854.txt>`_.
-It must send break (ctrl-C) as the IP interrupt process command (byte 255 followed by 244). kOS does not use much of the negotaitions of the protocol mentioned on RFC854, other than those that are necessary to enable the other ones mentioned here.
+It must send break (ctrl-C) as the IP interrupt process command (byte 255 followed by 244). kOS does not use much of the negotiations of the protocol mentioned on RFC854, other than those that are necessary to enable the other ones mentioned here.
 3. It must implement the Terminal-Type option `described by RFC1091 <http://www.networksorcery.com/enp/rfc/rfc1091.txt>`_.